 Awards under the Restricted Stock Plan are granted in the form of restricted shares of the Company's Common Stock.
-Awards under the Restricted Stock Plan may vary each year based on the achievement of annual performance objectives that correlate with the annual performance objectives as defined by the Incentive Plan.
-The Incentive Plan is described more fully on page 22 and in the Compensation Committee Report on pages 14 and 15.
-The Restricted Stock Plan provides awards of restricted shares of Company Common Stock that are tied to achievement of the Company's strategic goals.
+Awards under the Restricted Stock Plan may vary each year based on the achievement of annual performance objectives that correlate with the annual performance objectives as defined under the Incentive Plan.
+The Incentive Plan is described more fully on page 23 and in the Compensation Committee Report on pages 14 through 16.
 Annual performance objectives are established each year by the Compensation Committee.
 The percentage of the target award that a Restricted Stock Plan participant receives is also based upon subjective evaluations by the Compensation Committee, such as management's performance in capitalizing on unplanned opportunities and responding to unforeseen problems.
 Target grant awards have been established that vary based upon the grade level of each participant's position in the Company.
 Actual awards can be less than or greater than the target grant depending upon actual results achieved.

 Awards vest fully over a period of four (4) years (the "Period of Restriction") at a rate of 25% each year.
 The restricted shares may not be sold, transferred, pledged, assigned or otherwise alienated or hypothecated during the Period of Restriction.
-The restricted shares are subject to forfeiture if the participant ceases to be employed by the Company other than due to the participant's death.
+The restricted shares are subject to forfeiture if the participant ceases to be employed by the Company for any reason other than the participant's death.
 Subject to restrictions under applicable law or as may be imposed by the Company, restricted shares underlying each Award made under the Restricted Stock Plan shall become freely transferable by the Participant at the end of the applicable Period of Restriction.

 Participants holding restricted shares granted under the Restricted Stock Plan shall have all the rights of a shareholder of the Company, including the right to vote the restricted shares prior to vesting.
-Any cash dividends paid on the Restricted Shares prior to vesting may be credited to the participant's account, and may be subject to such restrictions as the Compensation Committee may determine to be appropriate and as are set forth in the particular Award Agreement.
+Any cash dividends paid on the Restricted Shares prior to vesting are credited to the participant's account, and may be subject to such restrictions as the Compensation Committee may determine to be appropriate and as are set forth in the particular Award Agreement.